“Think again: European decline” (with Mark Leonard, Foreign Policy, May/June 2013)

 “Reluctant hegemon” (Internationale Politik Global Edition, 4 May 2012)

 Germany is too self-centred and short-termist to be a European hegemon.
-(Versions of this article were also published as “Was für ein Hegemon?” in the May/June issue of the German edition of the foreign-policy journal Internationale Politik and as “AAA, leader europeo cercasi” in the Italian foreign-policy journal Limes.)
+(Versions of this article were also published as “Was für ein Hegemon?” in the May/June issue 2012 of the German edition of Internationale Politik and as “AAA, leader europeo cercasi” in the Italian foreign-policy journal Limes.)

 “More Money, More Problems” (Internationale Politik Global Edition, November/December 2011)